StatsRhian/talks/presentation-ideas.md

 - [ ] Reproducible research
 - [ ] Seperating play and production
 - [ ] 🌩️ How not to organise a meetup
+- [ ] You don't need shiny to sparkle - an overview of interactivity in R

 ## Maths & Stats